tothakosF/tothakosF/README.md

 * ✉️  You can contact me at [toth.akos.ferenc24725@gmail.com](mailto:toth.akos.ferenc24725@gmail.com)
 * 🧠  I'm learning cyber security and I can't wait to take my CompTIA Security+ exam

+I often use Batch for automating tasks in a Windows enviroment, and Bash in Linux.

 ### Skills

 <p align="left">